derekTurner/Javascript-Games-Fund-24/Block_4/section_1/section_1.md

 # Website

-This website layout utilising Bootstrap 5 can be used as container for some biographical information, a game design summary and a list of element pages which show different aspects of BasbylonJS.
+This website layout utilising Bootstrap 5 can be used as container for some biographical information, a page which could host a game design summary and a list of element pages which show different aspects of BasbylonJS.

 This is a revision aid featuring basic BabylonJS scenes which you can draw on.
 Please adapt any code you use to fit your own purpose.

 The website will feature on each of these pages and code will be commented upon in the Element sections.